SoaresPT/pokemongo-gpx-generator/README.md

 4. Click the "Download" button.

 5. The converted GPX file will be downloaded to your device.

-## Features

-- Converts a list of coordinates into a GPX file format.
-- Supports both Android and iOS file formats.
-- Removes empty lines and ignores invalid coordinates.

 ## Accessible at : https://soarespt.github.io/pokemongo-gpx-generator/